VOLT

 interface ClusterDaemonClientOptions {

-// Base URL of the VOLT server
+// Base URL of the VOLT server (used with enrollment.url for the healthcheck request)

 serverUrl: string;

-// socket.io control namespace URL
+// socket.io control socket URL, e.g. wss://api.voltcloud.dev (no namespace path)

 controlSocketUrl: string;